King Broadcasting Company: Former stations

-Former radio stations

 Film production

 King Broadcasting Company established a subsidiary, King Screen Productions, in 1966, to produce movies, mainly documentary films.
 The Redwoods, a short documentary produced by King Screen, won an Academy Award in 1968.
 The company financed Michael Roemer's film The Plot Against Harry, which became famous for having been completed in 1970 but not securing a commercial release until 1990.
 Although King Screen was sold in 1972, King Broadcasting continued to control the film's rights at the time of the 1990 release.